Skip to main content

 Frontmatter fields

 Keep description concise and action-oriented.
-It appears in the system prompt’s skill index, so the agent uses it to decide when a skill is relevant — even outside of scheduled jobs.
+The bot uses it to decide when a skill is relevant, so it can invoke skills on its own outside of scheduled jobs.

 Dynamic context injection

 Skills sometimes need fresh data at fire time — not hardcoded values.
-The !`command` syntax embeds shell commands that the scheduler expands to their stdout before the agent sees the prompt.
+The !`command` syntax embeds shell commands that the bot replaces with the command’s output before running the skill.

 skills/repo-status/SKILL.md (body)